Special Education Remote Learning Information/Contacts/Resources/LinksOctober 14, 2021

 - Visit NYC’s internet provider resource page for detailed information on local organizations that provide discounted distance learning devices, remote learning programs, and free wireless internet access: https://www.inmyarea.com/internet/new-york/new-york#low-income-resources

 - The Emergency Broadband Benefit Program, included in the federal Consolidated Appropriations Act of 2021, helps to lower the cost of high-speed internet and computers/tablets for eligible low-income households during the COVID-19 pandemic.
-The federal program, which is expected to be open to eligible households by the end of April 2021, will provide:
+The federal program provides:

 - Up to $50 a month to low-income households for broadband service